imgag/megSAP/doc/rna_expression_pipeline.md

 ### Fusion detection (step `fu`)

-[STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion) can be used to process the STAR mapping output to identify fusion transcripts.
+[Arriba](https://github.com/suhrig/arriba) can be used to to identify fusion transcripts.

 _Output: candidate fusions in tabular format_